native-api/windns_fix/README.md

 This is for the case when there's nothing special on the server (no multihoming, virtualization etc.) - the cause appears to be that TCP/IP is not fully functional when its driver reports it has started.

-The scripts searches DNS server event log for the specific errors and restarts its service if there are.
+The scripts searches DNS server event log for the specific errors that have occured during the current startup and restarts its service if there are.

 # Installation